khalidA16/Text2ImageSearch/README.md

 ## Query Evaluation
 The results of query evaluations on the Text2Image Search implementation can be found in the `query_eval/query_evaluation.md` file.
 This document provides insights into the performance of the search system across various query types and scenarios.

+## Additional Improvements
+while the implemented Streamlit app interface prioritizes simplicity, there remains room for enhancing the user experience to ensure higher quality interactions.